harshen/jquery-autofill/README.md

   By default it is 'false'.

-Refer the demos for more clarity.
+Refer the demo for more clarity.

 ### Dependencies